ProfessorKazarinoff/introduction-to-college-engineering/README.md

 ** NOT READY FOR PUBLIC RELEASE **

-Although not ready for public release, you can view a draft of online version of book here: https://professorkazarinoff.github.io/introduction-to-college-engineering/index.html
+Although not ready for public release, you can view a draft of the online version of book here: https://professorkazarinoff.github.io/introduction-to-college-engineering/index.html

+Although not ready for public release, you can view a draft of the PDF version of the book here: https://github.com/ProfessorKazarinoff/introduction-to-college-engineering/releases